VictorJGB/portifolio-bootstrap/README.md

 ## About The Project

-Personal portfolio using html, scss, javascript and bootstrap
+<h3>Personal portfolio using html, scss, javascript and bootstrap</h3>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>